felixalacampagne/account/mysql.md

 For the transaction credit and debit columns this results in incorrect display although the balance appears to be OK.
 Special processing will be required for this, I guess similar to that required for ACCOUNTID.

+## Accessing MySQL from Excel

+Confirmed that it is possible to read from the mysql database in Excel.
+Requires use of ADO instead of the DAO currently used by the reconciliation routines so this is going to require quite a bit of work given that it is probably a decade since I last touched the VBA database code!
+Will probably still be quicker than re-writing the functionality as Java code (I hope!!)
+Needed an old 32bit ODBC driver described as 8.0 for compatibility with Excel.
+It didn't seem to cause a problem but I guess it's a sign that I will need the Java version eventually - unless there is an OpenOffice equivalent of Excel which can be programmed in a similar way to Excel